overture-stack/website/markdown/documentation/guides/submission/clientsubmission.md

 <br></br>

-By looking at the `primarySite` field found within the quickStartSchema we can see an array of values which indeed do not include `windpipe`, however it does included the value `trachea`.
+By looking at the `primarySite` field found within the quickStartSchema, we can see an array of values that do not include `windpipe`; however, it does include the value `trachea`.

 Therefore, we can simply append the `windpipe` value on line 64 of our `SP059902.vcf.json` to `trachea`.